12 Fresh Foods You Should Never Store Together

 Peanut butter on a crunchy stalk of celery is a snack that has stood the test of time (especially if you put raisins atop the peanut butter), but limp celery—not so much.
 Storing it in plastic is a no-no. The ethylene gas it produces has nowhere to go.
 Wrap the celery tightly in foil and after each use, re-wrap it snug.
 Or if you want grab-n-go celery, cut it up into sticks and submerge them in water in an airtight container.
 The same water bath works for cut-up carrot sticks and asparagus.
 Keep the rubber bands around the stems and cut off the fibrous ends.
 They are pretty tough and not tasty anyway.
 Place them in a tall drinking glass with enough water to cover an inch of asparagus.

-Store corn in the front of the fridge
+Keep sweet corn toward the front of the fridge (with husks on!)

 The best way to enjoy this sweetheart of summer is to eat it fresh for maximum sweetness.
 If you must store it for a short time, you can place it in the fridge.
 “Keep ears cool in your refrigerator with the husks on to keep in moisture,” says Tomlin.
 Don’t wrap the corn in a plastic or paper bag.
 If possible, store them toward the front of the fridge where it’s slightly warmer.
 “Corn will dry out and get starchy if it’s kept too cold because there’s not enough humidity to keep the kernel plump,” says Tomlin.